VirtCode/serene-aur/server/README.md

 # do not require authentication for the read-only parts of the api
 ALLOW_READS=false

+# string used for signing webhook secrets
+# when left empty, webhooks are disabled
+WEBHOOK_SECRET=none

 # DEBUG the unix or tcp url to docker with a prefix (e.g. tcp://127.0.0.1:2375)
 #       the runner containers will be spun up on this docker instance